 The proposed project, including utility upgrades, paving work and transit and pedestrian safety improvements is estimated to cost approximately $300 million, and would be funded by a combination of federal and local sources.

 Improvements between Market and Stanyan streets are fully funded.
 Center-running BRT on Geary west of Stanyan Street is a candidate for the Federal Transit Administrations Small Starts Grant program that would provide $100 million in funding.
 Center-running BRT in the Richmond District would be built in a separate phase from the improvements east of Stanyan Street.

 How would Geary BRT address traffic congestion and make bus service more efficient?

-It may sound like competing outcomes—to speed up the bus and slow down traffic – but the project has a plan in place to achieve both.
+It may sound like competing outcomes—to speed up the bus and calm traffic – but the project has a plan in place to achieve both.

 Speeding is the lead cause of traffic injuries and deaths on San Francisco streets.
 The Geary BRT project would calm traffic along segments where there is frequent speeding by reducing the number of lanes from four or three lanes to two traffic lanes and a dedicated bus lane.
 These changes would improve safety by reducing speeding along the corridor.